scottrsm/julia/README.md

 ### Module Wordle
 Solves the NYT Wordle puzzle.
-To be successful, one has to guess the hidden word by no more than six guesses.
+To be successful, one has to find the hidden word by no more than six guesses.
+The solver has been designed to work well on words that are used more frequently without sacrificing overall performance.

+Below we examine
+- Overall Performance -- We consider all trials, even if a solve took more than six guesses.
+- When Successful -- We only consider the solves that were the number of guesses were less than or equal six.

 The stats for the solver are:
-- Overall: The mean number of guesses to solve: 4.49.
+- Overall: The mean number of guesses to solve: 4.48.
-- Overall: The mean number of guesses (weighted by word usage) to solve: 2.93.
+- Overall: The mean number of guesses (weighted by word usage) to solve: 2.91.
 - When Successful: The mean number of guesses to solve: 4.31.
-- When Successful: The mean number of guesses (weighted by word frequency) to solve: 2.92.
+- When Successful: The mean number of guesses (weighted by word frequency) to solve: 2.90.
-- Percent unsuccessful: 5.78%.
+- Percent unsuccessful: 5.62%.
-- Percent unsuccessful (weighted by word frequency): 0.26%.
+- Percent unsuccessful (weighted by word usage): 0.36%.

 ### Module Wquantiles
 A few versions of weighted quantiles with examples and comparisons